Social Media Marketing and promotion can be a bit difficult to navigate.

 Here is a list of my favorite tools to start promoting your content quickly

-Use these three tools and you will get more shares than you have previously gotten before.
+Use these five tools and you will get more shares than you have previously gotten before.

 As mentioned earlier, there aren’t any hard and fast rules when it comes to Social Media Promotion.